metablaster/WindowsFirewallRuleset/README.md

-you will need git (link above), github account, a fork of this repository in your account and optionally [SSH key](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) to check for new updates on daily, weekly or what ever other basis you want, follow bellow steps to check for updates once you installed git and cloned your own fork:
+you will need git (link above), github account, a fork of this repository in your account and optionally [SSH key](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) to check for new updates on daily, weekly or what ever other basis you want, follow below steps to check for updates once you installed git and cloned your own fork:

 - Right click on Start button in Windows system
 - Click `Windows Powershell` to open Powershell